There is still no digital way to trust.

 AI deepfakes, inbox takeovers, spoofed sender domains, and cloned voices mean attackers have industrialized.
 High-value wires still rely on ad-hoc callbacks and screenshots.

 WireTrust is built on a financial-grade, zero-trust security model.
-Every person and device is authenticated; every instruction is explicitly confirmed; and every event is recorded permanently for audits, forensics, and disputes.
+Every person and device is authenticated; every instruction is explicitly checked; and every event is preserved in a durable record for audits, forensics, and disputes.

 - Zero-trust by design — no assumed trust in email, caller ID, or “known” contacts.